 Transparency can shine a light on certain charities, which will also hopefully help to improve governance of non-profits and charities and reduce the amount of abuse that goes on.
 People are less likely to abuse charities if they know that they will be more easily discovered.
-Less abuse of charities' assets will also result in greater productivity.
+Less abuse of charities' assets will also result in greater productivity and public benefit.

-The inability of the Charities Directorate to discuss particular charities makes it harder for parliamentarians to understand the charitable sector and does not allow the Canada Revenue Agency ("CRA") to identify which organizations they are auditing for political activities.
+The inability of the Charities Directorate to discuss particular charities makes it harder for parliamentarians to understand the charitable sector and does not allow the Canada Revenue Agency ("CRA") to identify which organizations they have serious compliance concerns with.
 This opens up the CRA to criticism, as we have seen recently in the media.